-Figure 1: Deficit and debt over the long run Note: expressed in million dollars.
+Figure 1: Deficit and debt over the long run

+Note: expressed in billion dollars.
 Both series are equal in January 1970 by construction.

-Finally, I shall be interested in surpluses.
-Since a surplus can switch sign, I express it as a share of receipts instead of taking its logarithm: $$surplus = \frac{receipts - outlays}{receipts}$$ This formula corresponds to the primary surplus if interest payments are excluded from outlays, to the total surplus otherwise.
-2.3 Data Especially before 1980, monthly fiscal data is not readily available in digital format.
-With the help of a research assistant, I hand-collected data from the Treasury Bulletin and the Monthly Treasury Statement of Receipts and Outlays.
-Since this data displays extreme seasonal variations, I tame it with the Census Bureau's X-13ARIMA-SEATS - this is implemented $^1\mathrm{See}$ White House - Office of Management and Budget (2018) for more details. &lt;sup>2Section B in the online appendix contains precise references to the series used.
-A link to this appendix is available on the first page of this article. in R thanks to the seasonal package.
+Treasury Statement of Receipts and Outlays.3 Since this data displays extreme seasonal variations, I tame it with the Census Bureau's X-13ARIMA-SEATS - this is implemented in R thanks to the seasonal package.
 To avoid data mining suspicions, I did not seek to adjust the default configuration and let the software choose the specification.

 I obtained the Greenbook forecasts from Coibion et al.'s (2017) and Croushore and van Norden's (2018) online appendices.
 The shock series start in March 1969, when the Greenbooks begin forecasting two quarters ahead, and ends in 2007, since the zero-lower bound became binding in 2008.

+Effective FFR, industrial production, CPI and unemployment rate are standard series, downloaded from FRED.

+3Section B in the appendix contains precise references to the series used.
+A link to this appendix is available on the first page of this article.

+3 Results

+3.1 Baseline

-Industrial production, CPI and unemployment rate are standard series, downloaded from FRED.
-3 Results 3.1 Baseline To give context, I first reproduce the well-known responses of the FFR, industrial production, the CPI and the unemployment rate after a RR-style shock (Ramey, 2016, Nakamura and Steinsson, 2018).
+To give context, I first reproduce the well-known responses of the FFR, industrial production, the CPI and the unemployment rate after a RR-style shock (Ramey, 2016, Nakamura and Steinsson, 2018).
 These are shown in figure 2.
 The FFR increases by 100 basis points on impact, keeps increasing for a few months, and reverts to its initial value 20 months after the shock.
 Industrial production falls by about 2% within two years and bounces back within two additional years.
-The CPI falls by 3% in 4 years.
+The CPI falls by close to 4% in 4 years.
 The unemployment rate increases by up to 30 basis points.

+Figure 2: Context

+Note: response to a 100 basis point increase in the FFR target.
+The grey area is the 95% confidence interval with Driscoll-Kraay standard errors.
+Time is in months.

 Figure 2 is context, figure 3 shows results.
 The response of receipts mimics that of output with a slight lag: they fall by about 2-3% within two years, linger at that lower level for another year and revert in the fourth year.
-Outlays are flat: there is no counter-cyclical response of government spending.
+Outlays are flat: there is no counter-cyclical response of government expenditures.
 Interest payments increase with the FFR and revert back with the latter.
 Real debt builds up after a year and increases by about 4% after four years.

-In the online appendix, I explore several variations on the baseline specification.
-First, I increase the number of lags without much consequence for the results (figure A.2).
-Second, I &lt;sup>3See the first page of this article for a link to this appendix.
+(a) Receipts (b) Outlays excl. interest payments .02 .05 .02 -.04 12 24 36 48 12 24 36 48 (d) Debt (c) Interest payments 05 .05 -.05 Ŧ -.15 -.05 24 48 24 36 48 (e) Primary surplus (f) Total surplus .05 -.05 -.05 -.15 -.15 12 12 36 48

+Figure 3: Results